 The central place set aside for a big specifically designed table with wonderful chairs – the ideal place for enjoying unsurpassed masterpieces of wine collections slowly and cozy.
-The wine cellar tasting table with barrels has a unit with LED backlight cells for wine storage.
+The wine cellar tasting table with barrels has an embedded wine storage unit with LED backlight cells.

 We have designed really spacious and capacious wine cellar.
-Total capacity of this wine cellar is 5000 Bottles.
+The total capacity of this wine cellar is 5000 Bottles.

-Hopefully, this wine cellar interior design will serve as an inspiration for wine collectors looking to store and display their precious bottles in style.
+Hopefully, this wine cellar interior design will serve as an inspiration for wine collectors looking to store and display their precious bottles in style place.

 Author of the project - architect, interior designer Victor Kucherenko.